AndreyDMA/internet-shop/Redame.md

 * Make same changes in **_\src\main\resources\hibernate.cfg.xml_** file.

 * Use _**src\main\resources\init_db.sql**_ file to generate necessary Data Base.

-By default you have two users: with role USER (login: first, password: 1) and role ADMIN (login: admin, password: 111).
+* By default you can get two users: with role USER (login: first, password: 1) and role ADMIN (login: admin, password: 111).
+To get them you just have to push "Load Test Users" button on the main page.

 * Change path for your .log file in **_\src\main\resources\log4j.properties_**.
 <hr>